Visual content marketing is the new digital black. In an attention-starved digitally distracted world, images and videos rule.

 - Visibility metrics: page views, visitors and reach

-- Sales and marketing metrics: revenue generated, profits, customer satisfaction, referrals
+- Sales and marketing metrics: leads generated, sales generated, revenue generated, profits, customer satisfaction, referrals

 A key thing to note when establishing KPIs is relating cause-to-effect.